Repertoi-e/light-std/README.md

 - Provide a default constructor that does minimal work.
 - Don't use copy/move constructors, no destructors.
 To implement "destructor functionality" (uninitializing the type, freeing members, etc.), provide a function, such as:
 >```cpp
->    free(string ref s) {
+>    free(string & s) {
 >        free(s.Data);   // Free buffer as normal
 >        atomic_add(&GlobalStringCount, -1);
 >    }
 >```
 - Never throw exceptions.
-Instead, return multiple values using structured bindings (C++17).
 They make code complicated.
-When you can't handle an error and need to exit from a function, return multiple values.
+When you can't handle an error and need to exit from a
+>          function, return multiple values.
+You can use structured bindings (C++17):
 >          auto [content, success] = os_read_entire_file("data/hello.txt");
-- In general, error conditions (which require returning a status) should be rare.
-The code should just do the correct stuff.
-Using exceptions leads to this mentality of "giving up and passing the responsibility to handle error cases to the caller".
-However, that quickly becomes complicated and confidence is lost on what could happen and where.
-Code in general likes to grow in complexity combinatorially as more functionality is added, if we also give up the linear structure of code by using exceptions then that's a disaster waiting to happen.

 #### Example
 The array in this library is a basic wrapper around contiguous memory with three fields (Data, Count, and Allocated).
 It does not have ownership; the programmer determines it explicitly.